adobe-type-tools/psautohint/doc/AC.md

 ## Platforms

-AC currently runs on a sun3, a sun4 running SunOS 4.1.x, and a sun4 running SunOS 5.x in compatibility mode.
-It has been ported to the Mac by Jon von who at the time had to add prototyping and convert int to long int because he was using LightSpeed C. This latter case shouldn't be an issue if the Metrowerks development environment is used.
-To my knowledge AC has never been ported to a PC.
+AC should run on Unix and Unix-like operating systems, Mac OS X and Microsoft Windows, both 32-bit and 64-bit.
+The code is written in portable C.

 AC consists of one header file and about 28 C files.
-The sun3 version contains one assembler file that converts a floating point value to fixed.
-I don't think the assembly code is necessary because there is also a C version of the procedure.